yanivnizan/knowledge-base/src/documents/unity/grow/Grow_GettingStarted.html.md

 ---
 layout: "content"
 image: "Tutorial"
-title: "GROW: Getting Started"
+title: "Getting Started"
 text: "Get started with unity3d-grow..."
 position: 14
 theme: 'platforms'
-collection: 'platforms_unity'
+collection: 'unity_grow'
+module: 'grow'
+platform: 'unity'
 ---

 #GROW: Getting Started

 ##Getting started

 Get started with SOOMLA's Grow.
-Go to the [Grow dashboard website](dashboard.soom.la) and sign up or login.
+Go to the [Grow dashboard](dashboard.soom.la) and sign up or login.
 Upon logging in, you will be directed to the main page of the dashboard.
 On the left side panel, you can click on "Demo Game" in order to know what to expect to see once you start using Grow.

 1. Click on "Demo Game" > "Add New App" and fill in the required fields.